St. Joseph County Conservation District

 ST. JOSEPH RIVER WATERSHED ROAD-STREAM CROSSING ASSESSMENTS

-Using ArcGIS and other mapping tools, SJCCD personnel have compiled a comprehensive list of road-stream crossing locations across select subwatershed areas including Prairie River, Coldwater River-Hog Creek, Dowagiac River, Portage River, Rocky River, and Christiana Creek (MI only).
-MDNR has provided a 10-page digital survey through the Survey123 app to assess infrastructure stability, bank erosion, fish passability, and other site conditions at each crossing.
+Using ArcGIS and other mapping tools, SJCCD personnel compiled a comprehensive list of road-stream crossing locations across select subwatershed areas including Prairie River, Coldwater River-Hog Creek, Dowagiac River, Portage River, Rocky River, and Christiana Creek (MI only).
+MDNR provided a 10-page digital survey through the Survey123 app to assess infrastructure stability, bank erosion, fish passability, and other site conditions at each crossing.
+Results can be viewed on the MDNR's Great Lakes Stream Crossing Inventory dashboard and mapping tool.

 DNR Stream Crossing Inventory Map